Informix Corporation: Dynamic Scalable Architecture

 With its failure in office automation products, Informix refocused on the growing database server market.
-In 1994, as part of a collaboration with Sequent Computer Systems, Informix released its version 6.00 database server, which featured its new Dynamic Scalable Architecture, DSA.
+In 1994, as part of a collaboration with Sequent Computer Systems, Informix released its version 6.00 database server, which featured its new Dynamic Scalable Architecture (DSA).

-DSA involved a major rework of the core engine of the product, supporting both horizontal parallelism and vertical parallelism, and based on a multi-threaded core well suited towards the symmetric multiprocessing systems that Sequent pioneered and that major vendors like Sun Microsystems and Hewlett-Packard would eventually follow up on.
+DSA involved a major rework of the core engine of the product, supporting both horizontal parallelism and vertical parallelism, and was based on a multi-threaded core well suited towards the symmetric multiprocessing systems that Sequent pioneered and that major vendors like Sun Microsystems and Hewlett-Packard would eventually follow up on.
 The two forms of parallelism made the product capable of market-leading levels of scalability, both for OLTP and data warehousing.

 Now known as Informix Dynamic Server (after briefly entertaining the name Obsidian and then being named Informix OnLine Dynamic Server), Version 7 hit the market in 1994.
 Version 7 consistently won performance benchmarks.

 Building on the success of Version 7, Informix split its core database development investment into two efforts.
-One effort, first known as XMP (for eXtended Multi-Processing), became the Version 8 product line, also known as XPS (for eXtended Parallel Server).
+One effort, first known as XMP (eXtended Multi-Processing), became the Version 8 product line, also known as XPS (eXtended Parallel Server).
 This effort focused on enhancements in data warehousing and parallelism in high-end platforms, including shared-nothing platforms such as the IBM RS/6000 SP.

 Illustra acquisition

 The second focus, which followed the late 1995 purchase of Illustra, concentrated on object-relational database (O-R) technology.
-Illustra, written by ex-Postgres team members and led by database pioneer Michael Stonebraker, included various features that allowed it to return fully formed objects directly from the database, a feature that can significantly reduce programming time in many projects.
-Illustra also included a feature known as DataBlades that allowed new data types and features to be included in the basic server as options.
+Illustra, written by ex-Postgres team members and led by database pioneer Michael Stonebraker, included various features that allowed it to return fully formed objects directly from the database, a feature that could significantly reduce programming time in many projects.
+Illustra also included a feature known as DataBlades, that allowed new data types and features to be included in the basic server as options.
 These included solutions to a number of thorny SQL problems, namely time series, spatial and multimedia data.
 Informix integrated Illustra's O-R mapping and DataBlades into the 7.x OnLine product, resulting in Informix Universal Server (IUS), or more generally, Version 9.

 Both new versions, V8 (XPS) and V9 (IUS), appeared on the market in 1996, making Informix the first of the "big three" database companies (the others being Oracle and Sybase) to offer built-in O-R support.
 Commentators paid particular attention to the DataBlades, which soon became very popular: dozens appeared within a year, ported to the new architecture after partnerships with Illustra.
 This left other vendors scrambling, with Oracle introducing a "grafted on" package for time-series support in 1997, and Sybase turning to a third party for an external package which remains an unconvincing solution.

 Billboards taunting Oracle

 During the mid-1990s Informix often bought billboards near Oracle Corporation's headquarters in Redwood Shores, California.
-One in 1997 read "Dinosaur Crossing", a jab at Oracle's supposed lagging state in the industry.
+One, in 1997, read "Dinosaur Crossing", a jab at Oracle's supposed lagging state in the industry.
 The billboards were part of the era's intense competition between Oracle, Informix, and Sybase.